adrianlimws/adrianlimws/README.md

 - Instant-texter.
 - Absolute technological freak of nature (self-proclaimed in my spare time).
 - Life experiences has taught me that I can't take life too seriously as I'll never get out alive.
 - Ongoing pursue for a greater purpose both professionally and spiritually.

+### Technical Aspirations
+- Be Language Agnostic (php, python, javascript, c#, kotlin, java, lua, sql)
+- Be a programmer first, not a frameworker
+- Write a large scale app that can benefit others in someways

 ### Currently swimming in...
 - ⚠ Kotlin language and experimenting with Android Development in hopes to create an app that puts Dating apps payment schemes to shame.